tomzx/blog.tomrochette.com-content/agi/mario/item.md

 13x13 inputs
 8 outputs

 Am I giving fitness to unfit species simply because they are lucky enough to load a state with an initial higher fitness?
-Yes and no. Yes, compare to other species under the same generation they are provided with an advantage, but if they end up not providing any benefits over the long run they will be removed from the pool.[^2]
+Yes and no. Yes, compare to other species under the same generation they are provided with an advantage, but if they end up not providing any benefits over the long run they will be removed from the pool.

 # See also